Invoked1/Doom3-MacOS-X.12-UB/README.md

 # Doom 3 for MacOS X.12-UB

-Hi-bred of FABIAN and MnM's.
+Hi-bred of FABIEN's and MnM's.
 Tweaking/re-working both their codes to make a universal build that compiles on XCode 9.2, Mac OS 10.X+ (Mac OS Sierra 10.12.6 - tested), with d3xp mod, and other tweaks.
 Fun times -

 I started this fork because I wanted to play Doom 3 on my Mountain Lion installation and couldn't find a working binary or source port.